-- -openmp: Enable OpenMP. - -fast -xvector=yes/no: General optimization.
+- -fast -xvector=yes/no: General optimization.
 On the Sun the -fast option switches on more or less all optimization features of the compiler.
 That works reasonable well.
 However, during the compilation of gasinter_routines.f90 (and only there) the switch -xvector=no is required!
 This is done automatically in the Makefile. - -inline=...: Optimization: routines that should be inlined: see Sect.
-3.8.2. - -DMSrad_raytas=2: Optimization: choose non-default version of loop in SUBROUTINE raytas in file MSrad3D.F90.
+3.7.2. - -DMSrad_raytas=2: Optimization: choose non-default version of loop in SUBROUTINE raytas in file MSrad3D.F90.
 See Sect.
-3.7. - -Drhd_shortrad_formal_101=1: Optimization: split loop for exp(-dtau) computation into two loops.
+3.6. - -Drhd_shortrad_formal_101=1: Optimization: split loop for exp(-dtau) computation into two loops.
 See Sect.
-3.7. - -Drhd_shortrad_dir1_101=1: Optimization: Transpose arrays and use routine rhd_shortrad_dir3 for rays in x1 direction.
+3.6. - -Drhd_shortrad_dir1_101=1: Optimization: Transpose arrays and use routine rhd_shortrad_dir3 for rays in x1 direction.
 See Sect.
-3.7. - -Drhd_hyd_entropyfix_p01=1: Optimization: version with masks (weights).
+3.6. - -Drhd_hyd_entropyfix_p01=1: Optimization: version with masks (weights).
 See Sect.
-3.7. - -xarch=native64: Produces 64-bit code optimized for local machine.
+3.6. - -xarch=native64: Produces 64-bit code optimized for local machine.